German parties split over latest Greek reform plans

-Leading Social Democrats (SPD) welcomed concessions from Greek Prime Minister Alexis Tsipras on taxes, pensions, defence spending and privatisation, saying the measures showed his government was finally getting serious about reform.
+Leading Social Democrats (SPD) welcomed concessions from Greek Prime Minister Alexis Tsipras on taxes, pensions, defense spending and privatization, saying the measures showed his government was finally getting serious about reform.

-"I'm asking myself how seriously I can take these proposals when it was the government that campaigned against them," Ralph Brinkhaus, deputy parliamentary floor leader for Merkel's conservatives, told Reuters.
+"How believable is it that this reform list will be implemented?" said Ralph Brinkhaus, deputy parliamentary floor leader for Merkel's conservatives.

-Hans-Peter Friedrich, a senior figure in the Bavarian Christian Social Union (CSU), went a step further, telling Reuters the proposals were "no basis for further negotiations".
+Hans-Peter Friedrich, a former minister under Merkel and a senior figure in the Bavarian Christian Social Union (CSU), told Deutschlandfunk radio: "Either the Greek government is tricking its own people or (it is tricking) us again."

-"Greece needs a fresh start - with its own currency and with the good-hearted help of its European partners," he said.

 According to sources close to Merkel, she remains determined to clinch a deal with Greece and avert a so-called "Grexit" which could badly tarnish Europe's image and her own legacy.

-But cognizant of the deep scepticism in her conservative ranks and worried that Tsipras may not deliver on his promises, she has signalled that she will not do a deal at any price.
+But cognizant of the deep scepticism in her conservative ranks and worried that Tsipras may not deliver on his promises, she has signaled that she will not do a deal at any price.

-At a government news conference on Friday, her spokesman was guarded about the new Greek reform plans, declining to comment on them in detail, and making clear that Merkel could only go to the Bundestag lower house of parliament with a third bailout package if she was convinced Greece was serious about reforms.
+At a government news conference on Friday, her spokesman Steffen Seibert was guarded about the new Greek reform plans, declining to comment on them in detail, and making clear that Merkel could only go to the Bundestag lower house of parliament with a third bailout package for Athens if she was convinced Greece was serious about reforms.

 Under the Greek plan, Tsipras has asked for 53.5 billion euros ($59.47 billion) from euro zone partners to help cover Greece's debts until 2018.

-In exchange, Athens agreed to phase out tax breaks for its islands, hike taxes on shipping companies, cut defence spending and set a firm timetable for privatisations.
+In exchange, Athens has agreed to phase out tax breaks for its islands, hike taxes on shipping companies, cut defense spending and set a firm timetable for privatizing state assets like Piraeus port and regional airports.

-One of the most contentious issues in recent months has been debt relief.
-Backed by the International Monetary Fund (IMF), Athens has argued that the only way to get its debt -- which stood at 177 percent of GDP at the end of 2014 -- back on a sustainable path is with some form of restructuring.

-Berlin has said a "haircut", or writing down the principal of the loans, would be illegal, but appears open to milder measures like an extension of the maturities of those loans.
-Germany has direct credit exposure to Greece of roughly 53 billion euros, but some economists believe the true cost could be tens of billions higher than that in the event of a "Grexit".

 HARD BARGAIN